About heart conditions – angina

 Long-term management of angina

-Fatty plaques will continue to narrow the coronary arteries unless you make substantial lifestyle changes under medical supervision.
-These include:
+Fatty plaques will continue to narrow the coronary arteries unless you make substantial lifestyle changes under medical supervision – even if you’ve had surgery for angina.
+Stents can develop plaque over time just like an artery.
+Lifestyle changes include:

 People with diabetes should generally aim to maintain their blood glucose levels within the target range and follow the advice from their doctor or diabetes educator.